rksnider/isoDalton/README.md

 # isoDalton

-The Matlab files implement isoDalton, which computes the isotopic mass distributions of a given molecule.
+isoDalton is a program to compute the exact masses found in an isotopic distribution.
 This software is associated with the following paper:
 Snider, R.K.
 Efficient Calculation of Exact Mass Isotopic Distributions J Am Soc Mass Spectrom 2007, Vol 18/8 pp. 1511-1515.
 The digital object identifier (DOI) link to paper:  http://dx.doi.org/10.1016/j.jasms.2007.05.016

+Paper Abstract:
+This paper presents a new method for efficiently calculating the exact masses in an isotopic distribution using a dynamic programming approach.
+The resulting program, isoDalton, can generate extremely high isotopic resolutions as demonstrated by a FWHM resolution of 2 × 1011.
+This resolution allows very fine mass structures in isotopic distributions to be seen, even for large molecules.
+Since the number of exact masses grows exponentially with molecular size, only the most probable exact masses are kept, the number of which is user specified.

 ------------------------------------------------------------------------------